 After discussing why they tape every performance, Jurdi spoke about the diversity of each set list saying, “we have a batch of about ten songs, we play a lot of songs from the new record and some old favorites that we play most nights, and then there’s about 50 to 60 songs that get rotated in, so part of the set is different each night.
 But the cool thing about recording it every night is that it challenges us to make it different, and even if we play the same songs every night, we try to improvise and make each night different.”

-Speaking about their most recent effort, Duende, Jurdi commented that “it took a little while to come together and we decided that we wanted to take our time with it.
+In 2017, the band had just released their album, Duende.
+Jurdi commented that “it took a little while to come together and we decided that we wanted to take our time with it.
 There were probably about 40 songs, we had a Dropbox folder going, and if anyone had an idea or a song we would put it into the Dropbox folder, and we did this over the course of a year.
 We did some stuff in a few different studios in Austin, we did some recording in Nashville, we did some recording in Ashville, North Carolina.
 We finished about 18 songs for the record.
 We had a lot more time to explore things a little bit more sonically, since it was pretty expansive.
-We released a three-sided vinyl and an EP last year.”
+We released a three-sided vinyl and an EP last year” (2017).

 Wrapping up the interview, Jurdi and Quist gave their thoughts on the changes that SXSW has gone through in the past seven to eight years.
 “Wristbands get you into a lot of cool shows now,” Jurdi explains.